-Step Question Answer Work List Item Who Have the program and Yes Conduct alignment meeting to gain concurrence and approval of project strategy D/D 1-1 training manager been Identify program manager TM identified?
-No Conduct alignment meeting to gain concurrence and approval of project strategy D/D Have the general goals for Yes • Describe the general goals in the project plan D/D 1-2 the SOJT solution been identified (i.e., save resources, improving readiness, etc.)?
-No Meet with client to identify goals Conduct alignment meeting to gain concurrence and approval of project strategy D/D • This is a What SOJT course model(s) will be used for this course? • This is a • This is a follow a 1-3 1-3 Select all that apply a portion of a resident course to be rated during the course. (e.g., after student goes to SOJT at a nearby on returns for week 3 of class) D/D • This is a follow-up to a resident course for advanced study or recertification 1-4 Has a project plan been Yes Clarify risks and mitigation plansValidate support requirements D/D completed?
-No • Develop a project plan as per SOP Volume 5 D/D
+Step Question Answer Work List Item Who Have the program and Yes • Conduct alignment meeting to gain concurrence and approval of project strategy D/D 1-1 training manager been • Identify program manager ТМ identified?
+No • Conduct alignment meeting to gain concurrence and approval of project strategy D/D Have the general goals for Yes • Describe the general goals in the project plan D/D 1-2 the SOJT solution been identified (i.e., save resources, improving readiness, etc.)?
+No Meet with client to identify goals Conduct alignment meeting to gain concurrence and approval of project strategy D/D What SOJT course model(s) will be used for this course?
+Select all that apply • This is a D/D • This is a • This is a follow a 1-3 • This is a portion of a resident course to be incorporated during the course. (e.g., after week 2, student goes to SOJT at a nearby unit, then returns for week 3 of class) • This is a follow-up to a resident course for advanced study or recertification 1.4 Has a project plan been completed?
+Yes Clarify risks and mitigation plans Validate support requirements D/D 1-4 No Valuate support requirements Develop a project plan as per SOP Volume 5 D/D